linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 28 - Investment Policy and CFA Framework.md

 3. The aspect least likely to be included in the portfolio management process is

-$a$ .
-Identifying an investor's objectives, constraints, and preferences.
+- Identifying an investor's objectives, constraints, and preferences.
-$b$ .
-Organizing the management process itself.
+- Organizing the management process itself.
-$c$ .
-Implementing strategies regarding the choice of assets to be used.
+- Implementing strategies regarding the choice of assets to be used.
-$d$ .
-Monitoring market conditions, relative values, and investor circumstances.
+- Monitoring market conditions, relative values, and investor circumstances.

 4. Sam Short, CFA, has recently joined the investment management firm of Green, Spence, and Smith (GSS).
 For several years, GSS has worked for a broad array of clients, including employee benefit plans, wealthy individuals, and charitable organizations.
 Also, the firm expresses expertise in managing stocks, bonds, cash reserves, real estate, venture capital, and